Politics of England: Local government within England

+International relations of England

+There is no England-wide devolved government or legislature and England is therefore not represented as single entity within international intergovernmental organisations.
+However, England participates in its own right within many International sports federations.

+English representation at intergovernmental organisations

+Some of England's strategic authorities and local authorities are represented internationally.

+Strategic authorities

+The mayor of London is responsible for the Greater London Authority's international relations.
+The London Assembly nominates one member to the Chamber of Regions of the Congress of Local and Regional Authorities and the Authority is a member of Eurocities and a member of the Commonwealth Local Government Forum.

+Within the United Kingdom, strategic authority mayors represent their areas on the UK-wide Council of the Nations and Regions.

+Local authorities

+Birmingham, Bristol, Leeds, Manchester, Sheffield, and Sunderland are members of Eurocities.
+Representatives from upper-tier local authorities (county councils and unitary authorities) participate in the Chamber of Regions of the Congress of Local and Regional Authorities and representatives of lower-tier authorities (district councils) participate in the Chamber of Local Authorities.

+Missions representing areas of England overseas

+Some of England's strategic authorities and local authorities maintain representative offices overseas, including the Brussels offices of the Greater London Authority, Birmingham City Council, Bristol City Council, and the City of London Corporation.

-Political parties
+Political parties representing England

 The Green Party of England and Wales had an amicable split from Scottish counterpart in 1990, and the Wales Green Party section is semi-autonomous.

 The Conservative Party adopted a policy of English Votes on English Legislation (EVoEL), to prevent non-English constituency MPs voting on exclusively English legislation.
 Despite 'One Nation' Conservativism, some have flirted with devolution factors like the Barnett-Formula.

 The Labour Party have devolved sub-parties for Scotland and Wales.
 Labour tried unsuccessfully to devolve power to the Regions of England, on the basis of England being dis-proportionately large as a single entity within the United Kingdom.
 Lord Falconer, a Scottish peer claimed a devolved English parliament would dwarf the rest of the United Kingdom.

 The Liberal Democrats have nominally separate Scottish, Welsh and English parties.

 In spite of seeking independence of the United Kingdom from the European Union, both the UK Independence Party (UKIP) and Reform UK do not support further onward devolution to England, although support scrapping the Barnett formula.